Underworld2024/MathClub_contribution/README.md

 The repository includes the PDFs for:

-1)Sessions conducted by me on Stochastic Calculus as a part of the Mathematics Club
+1)Sessions conducted by me on Stochastic Calculus as a part of the Mathematics Club(QUEST)

-2)Exploratory work on Dynamical Systems and Kuramoto Oscillators
+2)Exploratory work on Dynamical Systems and Kuramoto Oscillators(ARYTHM)